 Holding truckers and trucking companies in Georgia responsible for negligence

 Every car crash is serious, but truck accidents often prove particularly tragic.
-Semi-truck accidents typically cause more catastrophic injuries and deaths than other types of vehicle accidents.
+Semi-truck accidents typically cause more catastrophic injuries and deaths than other vehicle accidents.
 Due to their sheer size and weight, eighteen-wheelers are capable of causing tremendous destruction.
-These horrible wrecks occur all too often on the highways and interstates of Georgia.
+These horrible wrecks occur on Georgia highways and interstates.

-The lawyers of Harris Lowry Manton LLP have the knowledge and experience to effectively handle truck accident cases.
-If you or a family member was injured in an accident involving a truck, turn to our experienced Atlanta truck accident lawyers for representation you can trust.
+Harris Lowry Manton LLP lawyers have the knowledge and experience to handle truck accident cases effectively.
+If you or a family member was injured in a truck accident, turn to our experienced Atlanta truck accident lawyers for representation you can trust.

-Truck accidents often prove catastrophic due to the sheer size of the vehicle.
 Tractor-trailer trucks weigh tons even when empty.
-When carrying a load, the weight increases even further.
+When carrying a load, the weight increases.
 Therefore, the impact of a crash is more intense than one involving two cars or average-sized vehicles.
-In addition, if the vehicle carries hazardous or flammable materials, the risk is even greater.
+In addition, if the vehicle carries hazardous or flammable materials, the risk is higher.

 In addition to the physics involved, many laws and regulations govern the trucking industry.
 This makes the accident more serious in terms of insurance and legal issues.
 Our skillful Georgia truck accident attorneys provide effective representation in a variety of truck accident cases, including: